Lazyjimpressions/ourvidz/docs/01-PAGES/07_ROLEPLAY_PURPOSE.md

 ---

-**Status**: PRD finalized and ready for implementation.
+## **📋 Refactor Notes (December 2025)**

+**Refactor Rationale:** Based on user feedback and competitor analysis (Character.ai, Janitor.ai, Chub.ai), the roleplay flow has been simplified to eliminate modal blockers and enable immediate chat start.
+This refactor addresses:
+- Dark screen overlay persistence issues
+- Complex workflow with too many modals
+- Mobile-unfriendly modal stacking
+- User confusion about required vs optional steps

+**Key Refactor Changes:**
+- Preview modal is now optional (long-press or button), not required
+- Scenes auto-select or are optional (can start without scene)
+- All advanced features moved to non-blocking drawers
+- Direct navigation eliminates modal/navigation race conditions
+- Improved metrics: <1s chat initiation, <5s character selection, 95%+ flow completion

+**Refactor Plan:** See `.cursor/plans/roleplay_refactor_-_simple_mobile-first_16bb523a.plan.md`

+---

+**Status**: PRD updated to reflect Simple Mobile-First refactor.
 This document serves as the strategic foundation for all roleplay development decisions and success metrics.

 **Document Purpose**: This is the definitive Product Requirements Document (PRD) that defines the business goals, user requirements, and success criteria for the roleplay feature.
 It serves as the strategic foundation for all development decisions.